-- I) instrumental balance, so that the French horn and tuba are not buried - 2) these two instruments tend to 'speak' slower than the other horns, which can drag the tempo

-It can take many hours of practice for this music to sound properly; it took many hours for the original players to interpret this music so that the arrangers were satisfied.
+- I) Instrumental balance, so that the French horn and tuba are not buried - 2) French horn and Tuba are two instruments that tend to 'speak' slower than the other horns, which can drag the tempo.
+It can take many hours of practice for this music to sound proper; it took many hours for the original players to interpret this music so that the arrangers were satisfied.
 Careful rehearsals and patience are the keys to success here.

 Mulligan did not like heaviness in his music, a key reason why he led an ensemble without a piano for many years.
 So 'lightness' is the key word when rehearsing and playing this piece.
-Gerry also did not like this piece played too fast, so please observe the tempo on the original nonet recording.
+Gerry also did not like his music played too fast, so please observe the tempo on the original nonet recording.